ECLIPSE108/jekyll-now/mc.md

 ![pvp world screenshot](/images/pvp.png)

-Use `/warp pvp` to teleport to the PVP world.
+Use `/pvp` to teleport to the PVP world.

+## Warps

+This server has two warps: one that goes to the survival world spawn and one that goes to the creative world spawn.

+For the survival world spawn, use `/warp survival_spawn`.

+For the creative world spawn, use `/warp creative_spawn`.

 ## Homes